 Forest and Hemlock Forest.
 The Hemlock-Northern Hardwood Forest is by far the larger of the two, comprising more than 880 acres.
 The part of this large forest that was visited during this inventory was a fairly variable forest.
 Canopy dominants typically include hemlock, sugar maple, beech and yellow birch.
-However, some areas also contain more early successional species such

-Interspersed within these mixed forests are areas where hemlock alone is dominant.
-These areas are mapped as Hemlock Forests.
-While only one Hemlock Forest was mapped in this area, many smaller inclusions likely exist.
-The 10 1/2 acre stand that was mapped, however, is a beautiful example of the type.
+However, some areas also contain more early successional species such stand that was mapped, however, is a beautiful example of the type.
 This forest is characterized by a canopy of tall, fairly dense hemlock trees and an open, dark, rocky understory.
 While a few red maple (Acer rubrum) and yellow birch (Betula alleghaniensis) share the canopy, hemlock is clearly dominant.
 The herbaceous and non-vascular layers are both very sparse, consisting of a few tufts of intermediate woodfern, shining clubmoss (Lycopodium lucidulum) and red-stem moss.
 Exposed bedrock ridges are common and topography is quite variable.
 Average DBH of the hemlock is around 10", though some trees reach 16" in girth.
-There is no sign of human disturbance or recent logging.
-This site is considered a state significant natural community.
+There is no sign of human disturbance or recent This site is considered a logging. state significant natural community.